abdurrahmanKhan/abdurrahmanKhan/README.md

 - 😄 Pronouns: ...
  ⚡ Fun fact: ...
 -->
 I am Abdurrahman.
 Data intrigues me.
-My interest and expertise lie in Data Analytics domain.
+My interest and expertise lies in Data Analytics domain.

-Skills: Python, MySQL
+I like to implement new technologies and gain positive foothold in exploring in Data Domain

 Tools: Tableau, Neo4j, Apache Superset

 * Other Profiles: